ksrivastava1/pharmacy_data_analysis/README.md

-# pharmacy_data_analysis
+# How much will your prescription drugs cost?
+# Predicting copayments with machine learning

-This is a repository that hosts the report for the Fall 2022 Erdos institute project.
+This is a repository that hosts the excutive summary and code for the Fall 2022 Erdos Institute Bootcamp project.

 ## Dataset description
+Simulated pharmacy claims provided by [CoverMyMed](https://www.covermymeds.com/main/)
+* Transaction date
-Pharmacy claims
+* Pharmacy
+* Medical diagnosis
+* Drug
+* Insurance plan
-*
+* Trsaction status (approved/rejected)
-*
+* Co-payment cost

 ## Technical Overview